-Potential indirect impacts on vegetation adjacent to the haul roads to transport borrow material to BRF or to transport materials to landfill(s) would include deposition of fugitive dust during transportation.
+Potential indirect impacts on vegetation adjacent to the haul roads or rail lines to transport borrow material to BRF or to transport materials to landfill(s) and recycling facilities would include deposition of fugitive dust during transportation.
 Additionally, invasive plant seeds contained within borrow soil have the potential to spread along the haul route during transport.
 BMPs such as covered loads and equipment maintenance would be implemented as appropriate to minimize impacts.
 Therefore, indirect adverse impacts to vegetation along haul routes would be minor.